 Set up a loan in QuickBooks Online

-Did you recently get a loan?
-In QuickBooks Online, you can set up a liability account to record the loan and its payments.
+You can set up a liability account in QuickBooks Online to record a loan and its payments.
 This account tracks what you owe.
+You can also record the deposit of that loan money into your bank account.

 For a better experience, open this article in QuickBooks Online.
 Launch side-by-side view